dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/docs/operations.md

 ### GET https://functionURL/api/users/maxscore/:count
 #### Description
 Sorts the best (max) unique score each user has achieved and returns the top `count` of them, in descending order.
 This will bring only one score per user (since it queries for the top score of each user).
+Supports paging via the `skip` query string parameter, check [here](#paging) for details.
 #### Sample HTTP response
 ```javascript
 [